Crisis Intervention Team Volunteering FAQs

 Question: Do the same people work on both teams?

 Answer: They can.
 It depends on their training and background.
 SAT members have specific training in survivor advocacy.

 Question: How many people are on the team and what are their professions?

 Answer: As our city’s population has grown, so has the size of our response team.
 As of this writing, we have a team of about 90 valued and skilled volunteers, and 12 staff supervisors.

 Question: What are the age ranges, gender identifications, and sexual orientations of team members?

 Answer: They are all over the map both demographically and geographically, as a reflection of our population.
 Our team is comprised of 20-somethings to 70-somethings of all gender & sexual identifications.

-Question: How many involuntary holds (Legal 2000s) occur each year?
+Question: How many involuntary holds (Mental Crisis Hold) occur each year?
 What leads to them?

 Answer: No one likes abrogating anyone’s rights involuntarily, and fortunately through appropriate response and care by our professional and medical staff these instances are low (typically under 5 per year).
-Our aim is to ensure the safety of our BRC population.
+We aim to ensure the safety of our BRC population.

 Question: Do team members have to do physical take-downs or restrain people?